JMM-ship/koi/ANTOM_SETUP.md

 - Webhook signature verify requires `ANTOM_ALIPAY_PUBLIC_KEY`.
 Without it, verification fails (401).
 - Ensure `PUBLIC_BASE_URL` is reachable from the internet (e.g. via tunneling) during sandbox testing.

+JKOPay specifics
+- JKOPay requires amount minor unit to end with `00` (integer major units).
+When invoking with `paymentMethodType='JKOPAY'`, the server converts order amount to TWD and rounds up to an integer to satisfy this rule.
+- Configure an exchange rate via `ANTOM_USD_TWD_RATE` (e.g., `32.0`).
+If not set, the server uses a sensible default.
+- For JKOPay, the route avoids forcing `settlementCurrency` to reduce contract mismatches.

 Return vs Notify base URLs (local dev)
 - To keep NextAuth session after redirect, separate user-app base from webhook base:
   - `PUBLIC_NOTIFY_URL` — Public webhook base (e.g., your ngrok URL).
 Used for `paymentNotifyUrl`.